- Outgoing Students

-If you go through an approved Study Abroad Exchange at S&T, generally your financial aid will apply toward your tuition fee at S&T (students typically have less or aid available during the summer terms).
-Please see the financial aid office for more information on their specific financial aid.
+If you go through an approved Study Abroad program at S&T, your financial aid will apply toward your tuition fees at S&T (students typically have less aid available during the summer terms).
+Students are required to speak with the financial aid office during the application process for more information on their specific financial aid.

 You also need to prove that your English is sufficient to study at Missouri S&T.

-Generally, you will be able to take classes in all departments that suit you providing you have met the pre-requisite requirements for that course.
-The Study Abroad Advisor can assist you with your course selections.
+Generally, you will be able to take classes in all departments that suit you, providing you have met the pre-requisite requirements for that course.
+The Study Abroad Coordinator at Missouri S&T can assist you with your course selections.

-At Missouri S&T, exchange students are required to take the minimum for a full-tme load, which for undergraduate students is 12 credits and graduate students is 9 credits.
+At Missouri S&T, exchange students are required to take the minimum for a full-time load, which for undergraduate students is 12 credits and graduate students is nine credits.
 Undergraduate students may take up to 15 credits without incurring additional fees.
 This generally means you will take 4 or 5 regular courses.

-Missouri S&T has two semesters each year, commencing in September (Fall) and January (Spring).
-We also offer Summer Courses during two terms.
+Missouri S&T has two semesters each year, commencing in August (Fall) and January (Spring).
+We also offer summer courses for two terms during June and July.
 You’ll find the exact dates here.
-Students should arrive at least one week prior to the commencement of classes in order to attend an orientation program.
+Students should arrive at least one week prior to the commencement of classes in order to attend the International Orientation program.